Shreyash-India/Face-Mask-Detection/README.md

 ## 🚀 About Me
-I'm a Data Science Entusiast
+I'm a Data Science Enthusiast